Perfect Matchings in Random Sparsifications of Dense Hypergraphs: Proof ideas

+A lattice-based framework was developed in~\cite{han2017decision, keevash2013polynomial} for deciding the existence of perfect matchings in hypergraphs under minimum codegree conditions.
+A key ingredient there is a partition lemma together with the notions of robust edge-vectors and the lattices generated by them.
+Later the framework was generalized to work under the minimum $\ell$-degree conditions \cite{han2020complexity, gan2025keevash}, and to deal with perfect \(F\)-packings in graphs~\cite{han2020complexity}.

-Suppose we apply Lemma \ref{better partition of PM} and obtain a partition $\mathcal P$ and the lattice $ L^{\mu}_{\mathcal{P}}(H) $.
-The algorithm for decision problem of perfect matchings in $H$ (e.g. in \cite{han2017decision}) searches for all possible matchings $M$ of size at most $k-1$ such that $\vec{i}_{\mathcal P}(V(H)\setminus V(M))\in L^{\mu}_{\mathcal{P}}(H)$ (and it is shown that this is sufficient).
-Such searches are deterministic and clearly can be done in polynomial time.
-In our problem, we need to proceed the search in $H_p$.
-If no such $M$ is found in $H_p$, then we can conclude that $H_p$ has no perfect matching.
-However, if one such $M$ is found in $H_p$, we cannot argue as in the dense case by just showing $H-V(M)$ has a perfect matching.
-The reason is, we may have checked quite many edges of $H_p$, and after we checked them, they lost their randomness and revealed as non-edges.
-That is to say, we need to work with the $p$-random sparsification of $H-V(M)$ with a small set of edges removed.
-To overcome this issue, we choose a small variable $\eta$ and do the following \begin{itemize} \item We do not check $\eta$-robust edges, as a.a.s.~$H_p$ contains many such edges.
-In particular, we can find a constant-sized matching of such edges. \item We check the non-$\eta$-robust edges, and argue that losing these edges will not quantitatively affect the properties of $H$ too much (that is, the reduced properties still allow us to apply Theorem \ref{main theorem}). \end{itemize} For the second bullet point, the new property \ref{item:P2} of the partition lemma is crucial.
-Then the proof of Theorem \ref{algorithm-PM} reduces to prove the correctness of Procedure \ref{alg:perfect_matching} and estimate its running time.
+Suppose we have established such a partition \(\mathcal P\) and the corresponding lattice \(L\).
+The key idea of the lattice-based absorption method is to reduce the search problem of perfect matchings to the search of \textit{constant-sized} matchings $M$ with certain divisibility constraint with respect to the partition $\mathcal P$ and the lattice $L$, whose existence can be determined in polynomial time.
+In contrast, for our problem, we need to perform a similar search in \(H_p\): if no such matching is found in \(H_p\), then \(H_p\) contains no perfect matching.
+However, if such a matching is found in \(H_p\), we cannot argue as in the dense case by just showing \(H-V(M)\) contains a perfect matching.
+The reason is that the search procedure may expose many edges of \(H_p\), and once exposed, absent edges are deterministically revealed as non-edges.
+Thus, instead of working with the \(p\)-random sparsification of \(H-V(M)\), we must work with the \(p\)-random sparsification of \(H-V(M)\) with a small set of edges removed.